Elmurodjon01/dart_exercises/README.md

-Each app has a day and night mode, it is always requires UI.
+Each app has a day and night mode, it is always required UI function.
 ![imgonline-com-ua-twotoone-TnCaVuPapBhXK6](https://user-images.githubusercontent.com/96878908/175804832-d3a12634-d4e7-4406-982d-e9b0a9f93bb0.jpg)